Carrington Durham Lies On The Beach In A Skimpy Thong Bikini

 Carrington Durham has an incredibly toned body, and she seemingly isn't afraid to show it off in front of the camera.
 Earlier today, the American bombshell shared a sizzling update to her Instagram page that featured her wearing a sexy bikini set at the beach.

-In the first photo, Carrington lay on her stomach while stretched out across a light pink satin blanket on the sand.
+In the first photo, Carrington lay on her stomach while lounging across a light pink satin blanket on the sand.
 She stretched her legs and propped her upper body up with the help of her arms.
-The babe gazed at the lens with a fierce gaze.
+The babe stared at the lens with a fierce gaze.

-Her flawless skin glowed in the sunshine.
-The blurry background showed a glimpse of the blue sky and a building.
+Her flawless skin glowed in the sunshine while the blurry background showed a glimpse of the blue sky and a building.

-Carrington rocked a white two-piece swimsuit that showcased her insane figure.
-The top featured fully-lined cups that hugged her buxom curves, and they were adorned with sparkly crystals that glimmered in the sunlight.
-The deep neckline showcased a nice look at her decolletage.
-Thin straps provided support and clung to her shoulders, highlighting her lean arms.

 She sported matching thong bottoms that were made of ribbed material.
 The waistband helped accentuate her small waist and hips, and the high-cut design showcased plenty of skin.
-Notably, the back portion displayed her round posterior.
+Meanwhile, the back portion displayed her round posterior.

 For her accessories, Carrington sported a pair of diamond-encrusted hoop earrings, studs, a pearl necklace, and several other necklaces.
 She left her highlighted locks loose and opted for a wavy hairstyle.
 As for her nails, they were painted with a light polish.